Dinesh-raya/stream-tca/README.md

 1. Their username
 2. Their current password
 3. Their new password
-4. Their unique secret key (provided by admin at account creation)

 This can be done either:
 - Through the login page interface